Central Provident Fund (CPF) Education Loan Scheme

 Students may use their PSEA balance for the repayment of their loan after they have graduated.
 To apply and find out more about the scheme, please click here.
 Please note that the application form should be submitted to MOE directly.

 From 1 April 2005, CPF Board has waived the need for students to furnish a guarantor for applications to use CPF savings for education.
 Existing guarantors under the scheme will continue to be liable.
 However, a replacement guarantor is not required in the event the existing guarantor becomes ineligible, such as in the event of death or bankruptcy.

+The application procedures for the CPF Education Loan Scheme can be found here.
 The CPF Education Loan Scheme online application period for each semester is shown in the table below.
 Exact application dates can be found in the CPF Board Website.